-We collect information from you regarding your child for the primary purpose of providing quality health care.
-We ask you about you and your child’s personal details and medical history so that we may properly assess, diagnose, treat and be proactive in your child’s health care needs.
-This means we will use the information you provide in the following ways:
+We collect information from you regarding your child on behalf of their doctor so they are able to provide quality health care.
+Your Doctor asks you about you and your child’s personal details and medical history so that they may properly assess, diagnose, treat and be proactive in your child’s health care needs.
+This means your doctor and the Reception team at Northern Beaches Paediatrics will use the information you provide in the following ways:

 - Administration purposes

 - Billing purposes, including compliance with Medicare and Health Insurance Commission requirements